 The Compensation Peer Group has been updated periodically with the assistance of McLagan and consists of companies that the Compensation and Human Capital Committee believes are comparable in size, performance and business model to the Company and with which we may compete.
-In 2019, McLagan conducted an analysis of the Compensation Peer Group with emphasis on factors previously used by the

-Compensation and Human Capital Committee to determine appropriate companies for inclusion, with emphasis on asset size, location, business model and performance as the measures of comparability.
-McLagan then worked with the Compensation and Human Capital Committee to select the following Compensation Peer Group, for the purpose of evaluating executive compensation and to create a multi-year plan for 2021 and 2022 to bring compensation closer to market.
-The composition of the peer group used in connection with establishing executive compensation levels for 2021 and 2022 included:
+In June 2022, McLagan conducted an analysis of the Compensation Peer Group with emphasis on factors previously used by the Compensation and Human Capital Committee to determine appropriate companies for inclusion, with emphasis on asset size, location, business model and performance as the measures of comparability.
+McLagan then worked with the Compensation and Human Capital Committee to select the following Compensation Peer Group, for the purpose of evaluating executive compensation and to create a multi-year plan for 2023 and 2024 to bring compensation closer to market levels.
+The Peer Group was defined using the following criteria: